 Adding four seats is the solution—and we need your help to get it done.
 Congress can change the number of justices on the Court at any time with a simple piece of legislation, and it has done so many times throughout American history.
-Now, top Democrats have introduced a bill to add seats and restore balance, and more than 40 members of Congress have signed on in support.
-State and local elected leaders are endorsing this effort, and elected officials can show their support by filling out this form.
+Now, top Democrats have introduced a bill to add seats and restore balance, and 60 members of Congress have signed on in support.

 Four Steps To Reform Our Courts:

 To undo the damage Republicans did by stealing multiple Supreme Court seats, we should immediately add seats to the Supreme Court and appoint justices who will restore balance.
 Adding seats is straight-forward and easy.
 The number of justices is not set in the Constitution, so Congress can change it at any time.
 It has done so 7 times throughout American history.

 Supreme Court confirmations have gotten too political.
 Instead of having justices serve for life and politically time their retirements, we should create term limits that ensure justices serve a uniform number of years.
 Term limits would give each president the opportunity to appoint the same number of Supreme Court justices each term, reducing partisan gamesmanship around each individual confirmation and making the Court more democratically representative.